-A companion brand called CUTT, typically focuses on one-off wines or from vineyard sources they may only have limited-time access to.
+A companion brand called CUTT was created in 2007, typically focusing on one-off wines or from vineyard sources they may only have limited-time access to.
 The 2016 CUTT Merlot, Knights Valley is a wine presumably most people would not be able to identify as Merlot in a blind tasting.
 It is 100% varietal.
 Dark ruby in color it offers a diversity of aromas including mushroom, forest floor, blueberry and hints of sage.
 Also a sweetness of fruit.
 A robust wine (especially compared to other Napa Valley produced wines from this variety) across the palate with excellent depth of flavor and structure with gritty long lasting tannins on a mouth watering finish.
 Very good acidity.

 Their 2005 Zinfandel was sourced from the Chiles Valley region one of the Napa Valley’s 16 sub appellations (east of the main valley floor).
 This is a very fruit forward wine meant to be consumed with food.
 The 2005 HUNNICUTT Zinfandel offers aromas which slightly hint of oak and white pepper complemented primarily by cherries leading to a palate with additional ripe cherry and strawberry flavors.